MrBocch/crafting-interpreters/treewalker/notes.md

 this is kinda annoying tbh, i wont quite doe,

 also not a fun of all this, oop "clean code" type shit type shit

+so a **token** is a tuple, token : <token-name, att-value>,

+att-value: entry in symbol table?

+maybe i should reread, and try to really, understand what the code is doing

+i could write out all the code by hand but i wont really understand untill, i write my own, with out help

+fuck it, ill copy everything exactly why is it so diffucult to just import this enum file?

+javac -d com/../lox/*.java

+ok got it to work compile errors